viboon/microsoft-teams-sample-get-started/Node/SampleNotificationBot/README.md

 * **[Recommended]** Visual Studio Code for IntelliSense and debugging, download it from [here](https://code.visualstudio.com/) for free.
 * **[Optional]** The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
 Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

-For more information on running this application, see [Microsoft Teams Samples](https://msdn.microsoft.com/en-us/microsoft-teams/samples).
+For more information about how to configure and test our samples, see [Sample applications for the Microsoft Teams Developer Platform](https://msdn.microsoft.com/en-us/microsoft-teams/samples).

 ## Code Highlights